 A wide range of recommendations for making Web content more accessible.

 - Web Accessibility Checker (source = AChecker):

 This tool checks single HTML pages for conformance with accessibility standards to ensure the content can be accessed by everyone.

 - WordPress Accessibility Coding Standards (source = WordPress):

 - One Click Accessibility WordPress Plugin (source = One Click Accessibility):

-Plugin for accessibility features and a toolbar to set font size, grayscale, negative contrast, high contrast, light background, links underline, and readable font.
-It is currently being used on my own website.
+Plugin for an accessible toolbar.
+It can change the font size, colour, contrast, background, links, and select a readable font.
+It is currently on my own website.

 - Wix Website Accessibility (source = Wix):